The Rent Algorithm Becomes the Landlord

 In January 2025, DOJ and state plaintiffs amended the case to add six large landlords.
 The government alleged that those landlords participated in algorithmic pricing schemes that harmed renters.
 The same announcement also described a proposed consent decree with Cortland, one of the landlord defendants, requiring cooperation and limits on use of competitors' sensitive data and common rental pricing algorithms.

-RealPage has disputed the allegations.
+RealPage has disputed the allegations, stating that its revenue-management software benefits housing providers and residents, that customers decide their own rents, and that customers have discretion to accept or reject recommendations.
 That matters.
 A blog essay should not turn a complaint into a verdict.
 But the public record is already enough to identify the governance problem: antitrust law is being asked to decide when a shared pricing system stops being a tool and starts functioning like a market-organizing institution.

 Housing Is Not a Gadget